 - Your overall health may begin to improve

 Avoid Health Issues Related to Sleep Apnea

 The soft tissues in the back of your throat, including your tongue, naturally relax during sleep.
-When these tissues collapse so much that they close off the windpipe, your airflow is blocked.
+When these tissues collapse so much that they close off your windpipe, your airflow is blocked.
 That is when sleep apnea – usually along with loud snoring – can occur.

 Many factors affect whether an individual will suffer from sleep apnea complications, including:

 - Large neck size (17” and over for men, and 16” and over for women)